icgc-argo/argo-docs/docs/submission/validating-molecular-data.md

 seq-tools validate -d ../sequencing-data-directory/ submission-payload-directory/*/*.json
 seq-tools-in-docker validate -d ../sequencing-data-directory/ submission-payload-directory/*/*.json
 ```

+You can use this method to build your own script to validate payloads in different locations.

 ### Understanding the Validation Report
 Validation report summaries can be found in the top level submission directory where you ran `seq-tools`.
 The report.
 Reports are separated into three categories: